-P: Part I: 56 points in German courses at 300-level; candidates will normally be expected to have at least a B average in these courses.

-Candidates who have qualified for a BA(Hons) in German may be admitted as candidates for the MA in German for a course of study comprising a thesis only.
+Part I: 56 points in German courses at 300-level; candidates will normally be expected to have at least a B average in these courses.
+Part II: Completion of Part I. Candidates who have qualified for a BA(Hons) in German may be admitted as candidates for the MA in German for a course of study comprising a thesis only.